NubeIO/lorawan-complete/README.md

 #### TODO

+- [ ] build rak gateway into docker image
 - [ ] re-enable `tx_enable` in gateway config with new hardware
-- [ ] regional params options in install
 - [ ] pull only chirpstack `stable` from git to avoid another dreaded "username disaster"
 - [ ] device keys POST API `nwkKey` seems to be the `appKey` - might change in future